 A play that addressed serious racial issues in American Society, critical reviews note that "Tambo & Bones" reached theatregoers in Chicago in a way that was raw, funny, serious, impactful and provocative.

-And the 2 2024 50th Annual Chicago Non-Equity Jeff Awards for Outstanding Performer In A Principal Role In A Play victories for William Anthony Sebastian Rose II for his role of Tambo and Patrick Newson, Jr. for his role of Bones may be considered part of Chicago Non-Equity Jeff Awards History, as two male African-American Principal Role Performer In A Play Nominees have never won the prize on the same night before.
+And the 2 2024 50th Annual Chicago Non-Equity Jeff Awards for Outstanding Performer In A Principal Role In A Play victories for William Anthony Sebastian Rose II for his role of Tambo and Patrick Newson, Jr. for his role of Bones may be considered part of Chicago Non-Equity Jeff Awards History, as two male African-American Principal Role Performer In A Play Nominees have not won the prize on the same night ( or at the same ceremony in more than 40 years ) since all four male African-American stars of esteemed African-American play director and noted multimedia Chicago black theatre historian Pemon Rami's 1980 Kuumba Theatre Company revival of playwright Richard Wesley's "The Mighty Gents" each captured a 1981 Chicago Non-Equity Jeff Citation Award for Principal Actor In A Play for their performances in the gritty, urban drama.

 For an internationally produced play by an African-American playwright ( Dave Harris ) to score such a triumph at The Jeff Awards is certainly a victory for DEI.